 ANSWER: The vast majority of fence companies are supplied by a few wholesalers that only sell their products to licensed fence professionals.
-It is in their best interest to insure that they sell the best material possible for the price to fence installers.
-The people that you need to look out for are the people trying to sell you a fence driving around in unmarked pick up trucks.
+It is in their best interest to ensure that they sell the best material possible for the price to fence installers.
+The people that you need to look out for are the people trying to sell you a fence driving around in unmarked pickup trucks.
 If they do not have a business license they must shop where the general public shops for their material.

 ANSWER: Witt Fence Co. has been in business since 1986.
-There are many individuals that have been around for years putting up fence under different company names.
+There are many individuals that have been around for years putting up fences under different company names.
 Why have they had to change their name so often?
 Do you want to use a business that has only been open for 1 week?

 ANSWER: At Witt Fence Co., we can honestly say that we care more about your fence than you do.
-We want to meet with you and communicate with you from setting up the estimate appointment, to meeting you to install your fence, walking the fence line once the job is complete to take care of any issues that you may find or answer your questions about why we did what we did, and to resolve any issues that you may have right then.
+We want to meet with you and communicate with you from setting up the estimate appointment, to meeting you to install your fence, walking the fence line once the job is complete to take care of any issues that you may find or answer your questions about why we did what we did and to resolve any issues that you may have right then.
 Make sure that whoever you choose to install your fence truly cares about your project.